Overlay network: Over the Internet

+Quality of Service

+Guaranteeing bandwidth through marking traffic has multiple solutions, including IntServ and DiffServ.
+IntServ requires per-flow tracking and consequently causes scaling issues in routing platforms.
+It has not been widely deployed.
+DiffServ has been widely deployed in many operators as a method to differentiate traffic types.
+DiffServ itself provides no guarantee of throughput, it does allow the network operator to decide which traffic is higher priority, and hence will be forwarded first in congestion situations.

+Overlay networks implement a much finer granularity of quality of service, allowing enterprise users to decide on an application and user or site basis which traffic should be prioritised.

+Ease of Deployment

-Overlay networks have also been proposed as a way to improve Internet routing, such as through quality of service guarantees to achieve higher-quality streaming media.
-Previous proposals such as IntServ, DiffServ, and IP multicast have not seen wide acceptance, largely because they require modification of all routers in the network.
-On the other hand, an overlay network can be incrementally deployed on end-hosts running the overlay protocol software, without cooperation from ISPs.
+Overlay networks can be incrementally deployed at end-user sites or on hosts running the overlay protocol software, without cooperation from ISPs.
 The overlay has no control over how packets are routed in the underlying network between two overlay nodes, but it can control, for example, the sequence of overlay nodes a message traverses before reaching its destination.

-For example, Akamai Technologies manages an overlay network which provides reliable, efficient content delivery (a kind of multicast).
-Academic research includes End System Multicast and Overcast, which is multicasting on an overlay network; RON (Resilient Overlay Network) for resilient routing; and OverQoS for quality of service guarantees, among others.

-Internet of Things

-The dispersed nature of the Internet of things (IoT) presents a major operational challenge that is uncommon in the traditional Internet or enterprise networks.
-Devices that are managed together --- say a fleet of railcars --- are not physically colocated.
-Instead, they are widely geographically distributed.
-The operational approaches for management and security used in enterprise networks, where most hosts are densely contained in buildings or campuses, do not translate to the IoT.
-IoT devices operate outside of the enterprise network security and operational perimeter and the corporate LAN firewall can’t protect them.
-Dispatching technicians is expensive, so manual provisioning and configuration doesn’t scale.
-Devices connect to the Internet via a variety of last-mile ISPs, so many devices won’t share a common IP prefix and addresses will change at arbitrary times.
-Any configuration based on these IPs will require continued upkeep and will often be out-of-date, exposing hosts and devices to external threats.

-Advantages and Benefits
+Advantages

 Resilience

+The objective of resilience in telecommunications networks is to enable automated recovery during failure events in order to maintain a wanted service level or availability.
+As telecommunications networks are built in a layered fashion, resilience can be used in the physical, optical, IP or session/application layers.
+Each layer relies on the resilience features of the layer below it.
+Overlay IP networks in the form of SD-WAN services therefore rely on the physical, optical and underlying IP services they are transported over.
+Application layer overlays depend on the all the layers below them.
+The advantage of overlays are that they are more flexible/programmable than traditional network infrastructure, which outweighs the disadvantages of additional latency, complexity and bandwidth overheads.

+Application Layer Resilience Approaches

 Resilient Overlay Networks (RON) are architectures that allow distributed Internet applications to detect and recover from disconnection or interference.
-Current wide area routing protocols that take at least several minutes to recover from are improved upon with this application layer overlay.
-The RON nodes monitor the Internet paths among themselves and will determine whether or not to reroute packets directly over the internet or over other RON nodes thus optimizing application specific metrics.
+Current wide-area routing protocols that take at least several minutes to recover from are improved upon with this application layer overlay.
+The RON nodes monitor the Internet paths among themselves and will determine whether or not to reroute packets directly over the Internet or over other RON nodes thus optimizing application-specific metrics.

 The Resilient Overlay Network has a relatively simple conceptual design.
 RON nodes are deployed at various locations on the Internet.
-These nodes form an application layer overlay that cooperate in routing packets.
-Each of the RON nodes monitor the quality of the Internet paths between each other and uses this information to accurately and automatically select paths from each packet, thus reducing the amount of time required to recover from poor quality of service.
+These nodes form an application layer overlay that cooperates in routing packets.
+Each of the RON nodes monitors the quality of the Internet paths between each other and uses this information to accurately and automatically select paths from each packet, thus reducing the amount of time required to recover from poor quality of service.